1100011Dawg/Obsidian_Dawson/Daily Notes/School/IB ELA/ShakeSpeare.md

 - k
 Three witches
 - tells Macbeth is Thane of Glamis Cawdor and king hereafter(144)
-- Thou shalt get kings, though thou be none(161) to Banque
+- Thou shalt get kings, though thou be none(161) to Banquo

 Macbeth
 - k